AICoE/elyra-aidevsecops-tutorial/docs/source/build-images.md

 ## Use of Overlays

-If you have overlays directory present, as for this tutorial, you can perform overlays builds thanks to the [AICoE Pipeline][1].
-In this way you can create different images optimized for your steps in pipelines.
-In this case the AICoE tooling would create many images as number of overlays, as you can see from the following images:
+If you have an `overlays` directory present in your repo, like this tutorial does, you can perform overlays builds using the [AICoE Pipeline][1].
+This allows you to create different images optimized for the different steps in your AI pipeline.
+To see how the overlays build requirement can be set up, please check out the [.aicoe.yaml](../../.aicoe-ci.yaml#L5) config file in this project.
+Based on this configuration, the AICoE tooling would create as many images as the number of overlays, as you can see from the following images:

 <div style="text-align:center">
 <img alt="Image on Registry" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/TagReleasePipeline.png">